Additivity of higher rho invariants and nonrigidity of topological manifolds: Structure groups of topological manifolds

 \subsection{Piecewise linear control}

 In this subsection, we will give another definition of the structure group using a different type of control that, we will see, can be used to obtain infinitesimal control.

 Note that our definition of $\mathcal S_n(X)$ only depends on the homotopy type of $X$.
 In other words, $\mathcal S_n(X)$ is isomorphic to $\mathcal S_n(X')$ for every pair of homotopy equivalent spaces $X$ and $X'$.
-Recall that every topological manifold of dimension $\geq 5$ admits a handle decomposition, cf. \cite{MR0645390}.
-It follows that every topological manifold is homotopy equivalent to a finite $CW$-complex, and therefore a finite simplicial complex.
+Recall that every closed topological manifold is homotopy equivalent to a finite $CW$-complex (cf. \cite{MR0242166}), and therefore homotopy equivalent\footnote{In fact, any manifold of dimension $\neq 4$ is homeomorphic to a CW complex.} to a finite simplicial complex.
 On the other hand, every finite simplicial complex is homotopy equivalent to a smooth manifold with boundary.
 Indeed, after being embedded into a Euclidean space, a finite simplicial complex is homotopy equivalent to a regular neighborhood, which is a smooth manifold with boundary\footnote{Note that, in general, the dimension of this smooth manifold with boundary is larger than the dimension of the original topological manifold we started with.}.
 To summarize, every topological manifold of dimension $\geq 5$ is homotopy equivalent to a smooth manifold with boundary.
 So from now on, without loss of generality, let us assume $X$ is a smooth manifold with boundary.
 In particular, let us fix a triangulation of $X$ throughout this subsection.

-\begin{remark} In the above discussion, when we homotope a topological manifold $Z$ to a smooth manifold, say $X$, the dimension of $X$ is larger that of $Z$ in general.
+\begin{remark} In the above discussion, when we homotope a topological manifold $Z$ to a smooth manifold, say $X$, the dimension of $X$ is larger than that of $Z$ in general.
 However, we point out that the objects in the definition of $\mathcal S_n(Z)$ and $\mathcal S_n(X)$ are still of dimension $n$, regardless of the dimension of $X$ or $Z$. \end{remark}

 In the following, we work in the PL category.
 In particular, all objects are equipped with a triangulation and all morphisms are assumed to be simplicial.
 We refer the reader to \cite{MR0226645,MR0226646,MR0232404} for more details on PL transversality. \begin{definition} Let $Y$ and $Z$ be a pair of PL manifolds equipped with certain triangulations.
 A homotopy equivalence $h\colon Y \to Z$ is said to be PL controlled over $X$ via the control map $\varphi\colon Z \to X$ if the following is satisfied. \begin{enumerate}[(1)] \item $\varphi$ is transversal to the triangulation of $X$.
 That is, the map $\varphi\colon Z\to X$ is transversal to every simplex $\Delta^k$ in the triangulation of $X$.
 In particular, the inverse image of each simplex $\Delta^k$ (in the triangulation of $X$) is a manifold $k$-ad. \item $h$ restricts to a homotopy equivalence from $(\varphi\circ h)^{-1}(\Delta^k) $ to $\varphi^{-1}(\Delta^k)$ for every simplex $\Delta^k$ of $X$.
 More precisely, there exists a homotopy inverse $g\colon Z \to Y$ of $h$ such that \begin{enumerate}[(i)] \item the homotopy $H\colon h\circ g \simeq \id $ restricts to a homotopy on $\varphi^{-1}(\Delta^k )$; \item the homotopy $H'\colon g\circ h \simeq \id $ restricts to a homotopy on $(\varphi\circ h)^{-1}(\Delta^k )$. \end{enumerate} \end{enumerate} \end{definition}